-Given the emergent themes involved (gentrification, post colonialism, black joy and resistance), this was going to be a contentious project for me to take on.
+Given the emergent themes involved (gentrification, colonialism, black joy, resistance, reparation and justice), this was going to be a contentious project for me to take on.

 I also created a range of psychogeographic maps of the neighbourhood I live in.
 These feature stories as told to me by my friends and neighbours mixed with my own.
 These maps also record the neighbourhood in the way I experience it, as a community.